 - suffering from feelings of failure and low self-esteem?

-It’s crucial that teachers understand the underlying factors that impact on their pupils’ behaviour.
+It’s crucial that teachers understand the underlying factors that impact on their pupils’ behavior.
 This is more difficult for teachers in secondary schools, who spend less time with each pupil than do their primary-school colleagues.
 Here, the SENCO can be particularly effective in acting as advocate for the child; confidentiality is an important issue, but colleagues are much more likely to be sympathetic to someone ‘throwing a wobbly’ if they know there are extenuating circumstances at home.
 Pupils who are caring for sick or disabled parents for example, those in care, and those who survive in dysfunctional families may need flexibility in terms of handing in homework, etc. Teaching assistants are often an invaluable resource in supporting older pupils, moving with them from subject to subject and creating a good working relationship underpinned by a consistent and sympathetic approach.
 Learning mentors can also be a great support, providing ‘drop-in’ sessions during breaktimes, being good listeners and helping pupils to make appropriate choices about how they conduct themselves.
 Though most pupils with BESD needs are taught in mainstream schools, teachers are often less enthusiastic about the inclusion of this group than they are about children and young people with physical or learning difficulties.
-They may lack confidence in dealing with pupils who are uncooperative in any way and feel powerless to influence their behaviour.
+They may lack confidence in dealing with pupils who are uncooperative in any way and feel powerless to influence their behavior.
 There is also concern about the detrimental effect on the learning of other pupils in the class.
-But a lot can be achieved by employing basic behaviour management techniques consistently, and by understanding the impact of effective teaching and learning on standards of behaviour and general feelings of ‘wellbeing’.
+But a lot can be achieved by employing basic behavior management techniques consistently, and by understanding the impact of effective teaching and learning on standards of behavior and general feelings of ‘wellbeing’.
 Next week, we look at some practical strategies to share with colleagues.